Strong Duality for a Multiple-Good Monopolist: The Strong Mechanism Design Duality Theorem

 By Lemma~\ref{weakduality} and Corollary~\ref{linearintegral}, if we can find a ``tight pair'' of $u^*$ and $\gamma^*$, then they are optimal for their respective problems.
 This is useful since constructing a $\gamma$ that satisfies the conditions of Corollary~\ref{linearintegral} serves as a certificate of optimality for a mechanism.
 Theorem~\ref{strongduality} shows that this approach always works: for any optimal $u^*$ there always exists a $\gamma^*$ satisfying the conditions of Corollary~\ref{linearintegral}.

-\begin{remark} Our duality framework, by achieving strong duality, encompasses all prior duality-based frameworks for optimal mechanism design in our setting~\cite{ManelliV06,DaskalakisDT13,GiannakopoulosK14}.
-In particular, if we tighten the $\gamma_1 - \gamma_2 \succeq_{cvx} \mu$ constraint in the dual problem to a first-order stochastic dominance constraint (maintaining the weak duality property but creating a possible gap between optimal primal and dual values), we essentially recover the duality framework of~\cite{DaskalakisDT13,GiannakopoulosK14}, which used optimal transport to dualize a relaxed version of the mechanism design problem in which the convexity constraint on $u$ was dropped.\end{remark}
+\begin{remark} It is useful to discuss what in our dual formulation in the RHS of~\eqref{eq:strong duality} makes it a strong dual, comparing to the previous work~\cite{DaskalakisDT13,GiannakopoulosK14}.
+If we were to tighten the $\gamma_1 - \gamma_2 \succeq_{cvx} \mu$ constraint in our dual formulation to a first-order stochastic dominance constraint, we essentially recover the duality framework of~\cite{DaskalakisDT13,GiannakopoulosK14}.
+Tightening the dual constraint, maintains the weak duality but creates a gap between the optimal primal and dual values.
+In particular, the dual problem resulting from tightening this constraint becomes a strong dual problem for a relaxed version of the mechanism design problem in which the convexity constraint on $u$ is dropped. \end{remark}